ycpcs/fys100-fall2015/labs/lab14.md

 > `NUM_MOVES` | How many randomly-generated moves each individual will consider per time step
 > `INIT_SICK` | Probability that an individual is sick initially
 > `RECOVERY` | Probability per time step that a sick individual will spontaneously recover
-> `SPONTANEOUS_SICKNESS` | Probability per time step that a healthy individual will spontaneously become sick
+> `SPONTANEOUS_INFECT` | Probability per time step that a healthy individual will spontaneously become sick
 > `INFECT_RADIUS` | Radius surrounding a sick individual where transmission to a healthy individal may occur
 > `INFECT` | Probability per time step of a healthy individual being infected by a sick individual that is close proximity